 The 2003 and 2004 vintages are both made in a similar style with similar palate structure.
 They are very food friendly wines and are the first two vintages made.
 Both vintages have subtle noses with hints of plums and blackberries on the palate.
 These wines have finishes that are smooth and very long.

-The 2004 wine is ruby color in the glass.
+The 2004 Cabernet Sauvignon is ruby color in the glass.
 The bouquet is elegant and shows more red fruit aromas than dark fruit including raspberry and red currant.
 The aromas also hint of rose petal and graphite.
 The entry is lean with a medium to full bodied palate.
 This is a balanced wine throughout with a nice touch of tartness – including plum and cranberry.
-There are slightly spicy notes of oak as well as a smokiness towards the finish.
+Slightly spicy notes of oak as well as a smokiness show towards the finish.
 Dusty tannins complete this clean and pleasing finish.
 The Tedeschi Vineyard has great natural acidity which helps make this an excellent food wine.
 Today, it is somewhat rare to have a Napa Cabernet Sauvignon under 14% alcohol and this wine is at 13.5%

-This is a boutique winery; their total production hovers around 2000 cases each year.
+This is a boutique winery; their total production hovers around 2000 cases each year (although there are plans to grow the production).
 As production has increased they have entered their wines into various competitions – taking several Best of Class and Best of Show medals.

 At the time of our most recent update, they do not currently distribute outside of Northern California however they will ship to a variety of states.
 You can often find their wine locally at Dean & Deluca in St. Helena and Cal Mart in Calistoga.